soomrofaaiz/Who-is-tweeting-Trump-or-Ttrudeu/README.md

 * streamlit      https://docs.streamlit.io/en/stable/troubleshooting/clean-install.html
 # How to run Project
 First install all Dependancies then download/clone this repository. this repository contains two project files notebook and a web application of project.
-(1) notebook.ipynb
 To run notebook.ipynb open this file in jupyter notebook and run.
-(2) web_app.py
-    To run this file go to the directory of project, open terminal (command line) and run this command "streamlit run web_app.py" which will host streamlit app on localhost.
+To run this file go to the directory of project, open terminal (command line) and run this command "streamlit run web_app.py" which will host streamlit app on localhost, a link will be given.
 Open that link in browser.